Madame-Aehm/CAB-Project-4-Spikes/5. Authentication/05_authentication.md

 The **Signature** is both the Header and Payload [**Base64Url encoded**](https://bunny.net/academy/http/what-is-base64-encoding-and-decoding/), plus our **secret key** (which we will define later), hashed using the algorithm defined in our Header.

 To start working with JWT, we first have to install the package.
 In the [libraries](https://jwt.io/libraries) we want to find and install the package compatible with Node.js.
 Then create a `.js` file in `utils` for **jwt**.
 It's extremely important to keep the secret key private, so I'll put this into the `.env` file.
-It just needs to be a string - it can be whatever you want it to be!

 ```
 JWT_SECRET=this-is-my-secret-key